jestjs/jest/website/docs/CommonJSTesting.md

 Conclusion
 ----------

 Dependency Injection is a very powerful tool that lets you swap the implementation of any module at any time.
-However, the vast majority of the time you just have one implementation for production and one for testing.
-Jest is optimized for this specific use case.
+However, the vast majority of code only deals with one implementation for production and one for testing.
+Jest is designed to make this common case much simpler to test.

-Jest provides the same ability to mock a dependency as Angular but instead of coming up with its custom module loader, it uses CommonJS.
-This enables you to test all the existing code that uses CommonJS out there without having to heavily refactor it to make it compatible with Angular's module system.
+jest allows for mocking dependencies in the same way that Angular doest, but instead of building a proprietary module loader, it uses CommonJS.
+This enables you to test any existing code that already uses CommonJS without having to heavily refactor it to make it compatible with a another module system such as Angular's.

-The best part is that since Angular code has been designed to be tested without any specific testing environment, you can also test Angular code using Jest.
+Fortunately, because Angular code has been designed for testing in any environment, it is still possible test Angular code using Jest.